Hydrangea: Summer-long Color and More

 Our Picks from the New Hydrangeas

 The success of Endless Summer™ prompted the introduction of Blushing Bride™, another ever-blooming Hydrangea you'll find in our catalogue.
-It also encouraged gardeners to take another look at neglected treasures such as the Climbing Hydrangea (Hydrangea anomala petiolaris), a longtime favorite of ours, as well opening up opportunities for dramatic new color sports such as the golden-leaved Hydrangea 'Little Honey' and the fiery flowered 'Quick Fire™'.
+It also encouraged gardeners to take another look at neglected treasures such as the Climbing Hydrangea (Hydrangea anomala petiolaris), a longtime favorite of ours, as well opening up opportunities for dramatic new color sports such as the reblooming, kaleidoscope of changing colors or Hydrangea Everlasting™ Revolution and a new generation, bicolored Hydrangea that produces striking, deep rose-and-white flowers Cityline® Mars.

 Stalwarts of the Summer Garden